KeriBlog

 We’ve maybe met before, this is my 4th Black Hat as media.
 Media.

-Because to be clear: compared to you guys I’m a baby, a script kiddie at best.
-I’m okay at OSCINT and SE, it ends there.
+Not even a script kiddie, I’m okay at OSCINT and SE, it ends there.

-I’m an auto journalist with Sun Media, a Canadian newspaper chain.
-I write the news, car reviews and a weekly column – Keri on Driving – 400 words about whatever I want.
+I’m an automotive journalist with Sun Media, a Canadian newspaper chain.
+I write the news, car reviews and a weekly column – Keri on Driving – 400 words on whatever I want.
 For a sample, read my 150th Anniversary column.

-Blog tag = Auto Security (34), and I run the security section of the newspaper here.
+Blog tag = Auto Security (34), and I write the auto security section of the newspaper here.

 About my blog’s security section